 Why aren’t they happy?
 Of course it varies by person and by company, but these are among the reasons I hear most often:

 Business leaders aren’t satisfied with the return on their investment in innovation.

 As far back as 2008 57% of the 3,000 executives BCG surveyed about innovation said they were dissatisfied with the financial return on their investment in innovation.
-The 2017 issue of that same survey showed this concern is exacerbated for respondents that identify their companies as “weak” in innovation—76 percent are dissatisfied with return on innovation spending.
-There’s obviously some chicken/egg here, but regardless, it’s clearly a longstanding problem with massive room for improvement.
+The 2017 issue of that same survey showed 76 percent of respondents that identify their companies as “weak” in innovation are dissatisfied with return on innovation spending.
+This is perhaps not surprising given an increasing number of studies shows that innovation performance is declining.
+(See our post on this topic).

 Sixty-five percent of senior executives that responded to a McKinsey survey said they were somewhere between “somewhat” and “not at all” confident in the decisions they make related to innovation.
 I’ve seen the downstream effects of this lack of decisiveness.
-One director of R&D for a consumer products company told me his team was stretched too thin because they didn’t have a basis for saying “no” to ideas—at least not one they were all confident in—so they kept working on everything.
+One director of R&D for a consumer products company told me his team was stretched too thin because they didn’t have a basis for saying “no” to ideas so they kept working on everything.

 TL/DR: expectations aren’t being met; decisions are being second-guessed; resources are being wasted; and teams aren’t on the same page.
 I only pretend to be a therapist, but that seems like a recipe for unhappiness.